honeycombio/honeycomb-opentelemetry-web/README.md

 sdk.start();
 ```

 Build and run your application, and then look for data in Honeycomb.
-On the Home screen, choose your application by looking for the service name in the dropdown at the top.
-Find some traces there.
+On the Home screen, choose your application by looking for the service name in the Dataset dropdown at the top.
+Data should populate.

 ![Honeycomb screen, with "Home" circled on the left, and the dropdown circled at the top.](docs/honeycomb-home.png)